icelandico/geodev_site/src/lib/content/blog/use-intl-object-in-react-native-app.md

 ---
 category: Mobile
 date: 2023-03-12 13:39:26.158000+00:00
-description: 'Learn how to fix the "ReferenceError: Property ''Intl'' doesn''t exist" in React Native apps.
-Simple steps to resolve this issue for Android applications using React Native 0.60 and above.'
+description: I found out how to fix the "ReferenceError: Property ''Intl'' doesn''t exist" in React Native apps.
+Simple steps to resolve this issue for Android applications using React Native 0.60 and above.
 slug: Use Intl object in React Native app
 tag:
 - android